phpMussel/phpMussel/_docs/readme.EN.txt

     Required if MD5 based signatures option in phpmussel.ini is enabled.
     Can remove if option is disabled (but files will be recreated on update).
     ~
+ /vault/metadata_clamav.cvd (Signatures, Included)
+ /vault/metadata_custom.cvd (Signatures, Included)
+ /vault/metadata_mussel.cvd (Signatures, Included)
+    Files for archive metadata signatures.
+    Required if archive metadata signatures option in phpmussel.ini is enabled.
+    Can remove if option is disabled (but files will be recreated on update).
+    ~
+ /vault/pe_clamav.cvd (Signatures, Included)
+ /vault/pe_custom.cvd (Signatures, Included)
+ /vault/pe_mussel.cvd (Signatures, Included)
+    Files for PE Sectional signatures.
+    Required if PE Sectional signatures option in phpmussel.ini is enabled.
+    Can remove if option is disabled (but files will be recreated on update).
+    ~
  /vault/phpmussel.inc (Script, Included)
     phpMussel Core Script; The main body and guts of phpMussel (essential)!
     ~